frothkoetter/telco_streaming_demo/readme.md

 ` gunzip cell-tower.csv.gz`

-Adjust gen.sh to your location and datasets of cell-towers.
+Adjust `gen.sh` script to your location and datasets of cell-towers.

 ```
 #!/bin/sh